 In terms of calculator use for the ACT, familiarity is better than gadgetry.
-Because you are only going to be asked to perform basic calculations on the ACT math section, you do not need the most high-tech and advanced calculator models that exist in the world.
+Because you're only going to be asked to perform basic calculations on the ACT math section, you won't need the most high-tech and advanced calculator model in the world.
 Fancy calculators are more likely to slow you down while you try to figure out their quirks and functions than they are to help you.

 That said, if you are most familiar with a high-tech (and ACT-approved) calculator, definitely bring it!
 What's most important is that your calculator is one you know well and are used to using.
 So pick one calculator and use it for everything.
 Use this same calculator for your math classes as well as on the ACT, so that you can become familiar with it before test day.

-If, on the other hand, you have no preference and are looking for advice on a calculator model, my personal favorite for the ACT is the TI-30X.
-It’s great if you’re on a budget (no matter where you shop, you can get it for less than $18) and will do everything you need--parentheses, negatives, exponents, square roots, four basic functions, etc.--without getting into the overly complex functions and capabilities (which you won’t need anyway).
+If, on the other hand, you have no preference and are looking for advice on a calculator model, I'd personally recommend the TI-30X as the best calculator for ACT Math.
+The TI-30X great if you’re on a budget (no matter where you shop, you can get it for less than $18) and will do everything you need—parentheses, negatives, exponents, square roots, four basic functions, etc.—without getting into the overly complex functions and capabilities (which you won’t need anyway).